 Uplink:

-Configured grant PUSCH is considered as the chosen UL-SCH operation mode.
-The UL UP latency results for Rel.
+Configured grant PUSCH

+The UL UP latency results for configured grant PUSCH and Rel.
 15 N1/N2 are shown in Table 3 while Table 4 presents the maximum values of N2 that can be applied to achieve 1ms UL UP latency for the corresponding highlighted cases in Table 3.
 One should note that the defined PDCCH occasion pattern is considered when there is a retransmission.
 Therefore, the initial transmission latencies are equal for all PDCCH occasion patterns.
 With one retransmission and by selecting the worst case, the same DL control alignment time has been achieved for 4- and 7-symbols PUSCH with the considered PDCCH occasions by coincident.